project-chip/connectedhomeip/src/tools/zap_cluster_rev/README.md

 This tool parses ZAP files and updates outdated cluster revisions according to the specification.

+**WARNING**: This tool only updates the revision number.
+Please ensure any new attributes, events or commands are implemented accordingly.

 # Prerequisites

 This tool uses the python environment, which can be built and activated using: